AI Behavioral Science: Human-AI interaction

 At least for the medium term, the economic concept of {\sl comparative advantage} provides many insights.
 Even if one mode of production (non-human) has an absolute advantage on all or most tasks, as long as it is not free, prices and wages adjust so that the less-productive mode (human labor) is still used where it has the best relative advantage.
 Tasks that are least amenable to the list of AI capabilities above, for instance, are those that are constantly changing and presenting new challenges, require dexterity, etc. These face the least pressure for displacement.
 For instance, it could be that doctors, whose main task is providing diagnoses from a list of symptoms and prescribing treatments, are displaced in greater numbers than nurse practitioners, who have many tasks that require human dexterity (for instance, inserting a needle into a vein or helping an injured patient shower).

-Figure \ref{fig:eras} illustrates how successive technological waves, from agricultural mechanization to manufacturing automation to AI, have displaced labor, created new jobs, and progressively reshaped inequality, with AI posing the broadest and fastest disruption yet \cite{manyika2017jobs,acemoglu2022tasks,brynjolfsson2022turing,eloundou2024gpts,aghion2025different}.
+Figure \ref{fig:eras} illustrates how successive technological waves, from agricultural mechanization to manufacturing automation to AI, have displaced labor, created new jobs, with mixed implications, with AI having a potential for an unusually broad and fast disruption \cite{manyika2017jobs,acemoglu2022tasks,brynjolfsson2022turing,eloundou2024gpts,aghion2025different}.

 {The potential for AI to change the way labor is deployed around the economy} is much larger in both scale and scope than previous technological advances, with at least 46\% of US jobs already exposed to significant changes \citep{eloundou2024gpts}.
 A recent study of jobs in Chile finds that at least 80 percent of workers are in jobs in which generative AI could accelerate at least 30 percent of their tasks \citep{weintraub2025generative}.
 History suggests that such changes, coupled with growth in productivity, can be disruptive and lead to increases in inequality.
 For instance, the displacement of labor in agriculture and later in manufacturing led to pockets of severe poverty in the US and in other countries around the world during the periods in which such advances were most rapid in each economy.
 In 1900, fifteen percent of the US population (11.7 million) worked in the cultivation of crops, livestock production, forestry, hunting, and fishing, while by 2019 it was less than one percent (2.3 million), with a much higher total (real adjusted) value of production.\footnote{Our World in Data based on the primary dataset on labor force participation, published by the International Labor Organization (via the World Bank).} This involved generations of migration from rural to suburban and urban areas and different careers.
 Dramatic drops in employment since the 1980s have occurred in manufacturing losing more than 1/3 of its employment, while employment in business, education and health services have more than tripled since the 1980s.\footnote{For example, see Bureau of Labor Statistics, ``Forty years of falling manufacturing employment'', {\sl Beyond the Statistics}, November 2020,Vol. 9, No. 16.} As a result, some studies have attributed over half the increase in US wage inequality since 1980 to the automation of routine task-intensive jobs \citep{acemoglu2022tasks}.